 Years ago at a therapy training session, I was trigged into feeling deep emotional pain.
 Those feelings hijacked my focus.
 When I approached the trainer in a distraught state she looked at me and said, “You do know how to self-regulate, don’t you?”
 The training content reminded me of something I had done long ago […]

 Sharla Bugarin, one of readers of my eNewsletter, Your Uplift, wrote: “In my work I find one of the most challenging aspects many patients face in their recoveries is the stigma they face in regards to personality disorders and addictions.
-There are such awful preconceived ideas about these populations that add a lot of barriers for change […]
+There are such awful preconceived ideas about these populations that add a lot of barriers for […]

 In my daughter Kelly’s and my book, Love Her As She Is: Lessons from a Daughter Stolen by Addictions I describe fourteen ways to love unconditionally with clear boundaries.
 The first way is take your frustrations to someone you trust.
 Family Patterns of Feeling Frustrated Life events can often trigger us to feel frustrated.
 As […]